 The amount of money you make depends on how much you work!
 You will earn a lot more if you are working full-time rather than part-time.
-As of July 1, 2020, the minimum wage in Australia is $19.84 AUD per hour.
 The more work experience you have, the higher your wage will be.
-Most positions pay between $20 and $25 per hour, so you can make good money to pay for your living and traveling expenses.
+Most positions pay between $20 and $25 per hour, so you can make good money to pay for your living and travelling expenses.
 It’s also common in Australia to receive a higher hourly wage on evenings, weekends and holidays.
 Sweet, right?

 For your accommodation, we highly recommend you physically see it before you commit to it.
 If you really want to have a place arranged before moving to Australia from Canada, think twice.
 You want to be sure that you like the neighbourhood, the house/apartment, and most importantly, your roommates!

 We recommend that you choose your long-term accommodation after exploring a city and getting to know which neighbourhoods you prefer.
 Even better, wait until after you get a job to find long-term accommodation to avoid a treacherous commute.

 Stepabroad provides our participants assistance with finding both short-term and long-term accommodation all around Australia.